eleev/uicollectionview-layouts-kit/README.md

 # 📚 Contents

-## Vertical Snap
+## Snap
-Is a custom flow layout that adds `snapping` behavior to `single column` collection view.
-Supports both `portrait` and `landscape` layouts. `Landscape` layout changes the number of `columns` to `two` - in order to more ergonomically fill in the horizontal space.
+Is a custom flow layout that adds `snapping` behavior to `single column` collection view. `Landscape` layout changes the number of `columns` to `two` - in order to more ergonomically fill in the horizontal space.

+- [x] Snapping behavior when scrolling
+- [x] Automatically adjusts the cell sizes
+- [x] Supports both scrolling directions e.g. `.vertical` and `.horizontal`
+- [x] Portrain & landscape orientations, with customizable `horizontalOrientationDevider` property, which adds an additional row of in the collection view layout
+- [x] Has customazable properties

 ### Portrait